Rising Interest Rates Key takeaways

 It’s important to understand how rate hikes can impact your personal finances.
 In this article, you’ll learn how to prepare for rising interest rates before the next rate increase takes effect.

-How do rising rates combat inflation?
+How do rising interest rates combat inflation?

 With higher rates, it becomes more expensive for consumers and businesses to borrow money.
 That slows down the economy, reducing the demand for goods and services.
 Ultimately, it lowers the inflation rate and puts a stop to soaring prices and market volatility.